Eric2D/generator/README.md

 	9. search - searches content and returns results

-	10. stripper - scrapes content and returns results
+	10. scraper - scrapes content and returns results

 	11. tag_inject - searches certain html tags and wraps the inner html

 	12. web_search - searches websites for terms and returns the results

-	13. web_stripper - scrapes website source code and returns the results
+	13. web_scraper - scrapes website source code and returns the results